alexpaul/SwiftUI/data-flow-in-swiftui.md

 # Handling Data in SwiftUI: Using `ObservableObject`, `@Published`, `StateObject`,`.environmentObject(_:)` and `EnvironmentObject`

-This SwiftUI sample app uses the above mentioned modifiers and Property Wrappers to add selected colors to a "Favorites" tab.
+This SwiftUI sample app uses the above mentioned modifiers and Property Wrappers to add / delete selected colors to and from the "Favorites" tab.

 ![Screen Shot 2022-10-25 at 4 49 34 PM](https://user-images.githubusercontent.com/1819208/197879179-e8aba439-1012-446d-b04a-9cccd8fb5d1f.png)